anonymous819/sigmod25_unishard_artifact/README.md

-provides an overall explanation of the code-level implementation for understanding the core logic of Unishard.
+This document provides an overall explanation of the code-level implementation for understanding the core logic of Unishard.
 It also includes instructions on how to build and run Unishard on a local machine.

 # Brief Protocol Description